izarus-rots/cse185-project-pcisa/README.md

 pcisa -f DATA -n N
 ```

-where `-f` expects the path to a high-dimensional matrix and `-n` expects a number greater than zero.
+where `DATA` expects the path to a high-dimensional matrix and `N` expects a number greater than zero.

 To run PCisA on the test example provided in this repository, you can run